Ph.D. Degree Requirements

 4. final examination

-The Qualifying paper constitutes the written portion of the general examination.
+The qualifying paper constitutes the written portion of the general examination.
 The general oral examination is normally a presentation and defense of the student’s dissertation proposal.

 Course Requirement